marklewin/marklewin.github.io/projects/project-10.md

 date: 2021-03-16
 labels:
   - BLOG POST
-summary: Vonage specialise in communication APIs, including SMS, Voice, and OTP channels like Facebook Messenger and WhatsApp.
+summary: Vonage specialises in communication APIs, including SMS, Voice, and OTP channels like Facebook Messenger and WhatsApp.
 I wrote a series of blog posts explaining how to use various features of these APIs in different languages, including JavaScript/Node.js, Python, Go, and Java.
 projecturl: https://learn.vonage.com/authors/marklewin
 ---